couchbase/query/docs/n1ql-preview-model.md

     SELECT name, rewards_number
     FROM customer c
-    WHERE ANY a.zip = 90210 OVER a IN c.addresses END
+    WHERE ANY a.zip = 90210 OVER a IN c.address END

     {
         name            : "William E. Coyote",